Lighting in Motion: Spatiotemporal HDR Lighting Estimation

 \subsection{Ablations}

-To justify our design choices, we ablate the use of the diffuse sphere for better HDRI predictions and the use of our novel geometric maps as opposed to the depth maps uniquely.
+To justify our design choices, we ablate the use of the diffuse sphere and of our novel geometric maps.
 All ablations are performed with the \themethod (image) model on the Infinigen test set.
 Metrics are reported in \cref{tab:ablation}, where we observe that our full model performs better in every scenario.

 \myparagraph{Predicting the diffuse sphere} The metrics validate the effectiveness of using the predicted Diffuse sphere in conjunction with the mirror sphere for the optimization of the final HDRI.
 Notably, the color prediction, as informed from the angular error, is worse when the diffuse sphere is omitted.